THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 IV.
 TRANSFER OF CREDITS

-Transfer students must file a written request within the first year at The Graduate Center to the Executive Officer, specifying those courses for which they wish to transfer credit.
+Transfer students with an MA degree from another accredited institution must file a written request within the first year at The Graduate Center to the Executive Officer, specifying those courses for which they wish to transfer credit.
 They must include all supporting material such as transcripts and course descriptions.
 The Executive Officer will make the appropriate recommendation to the Registrar.
 A maximum of 30 credits can be transferred from another institution.

 V. PROGRAM OF STUDY